Psyllobora nana

 Psyllobora nana is a species of lady beetle in the family Coccinellidae and the genus Psyllobora.
 It is found in the Caribbean (Cuba) and North America (Florida).
+They have been found as far north as Norfolk, VA.

 Description

 Adults reach a length of about 2.30-2.70 mm.
 The colour pattern of the adults is similar to that of Psyllobora vigintimaculata, but the spots on the elytron are less coalescent.